minprog/programmeren-2/problems/queue/lab/README.md

 {% next %}

+## Helping debuggers

+When you're going to use the `Queue` class somewhere in your own project, you might encounter an error when trying to `dequeue()` when the queue is actually empty.
+Depending on how you chose to implement that method, you will get some kind of exception.
+This exception is not very queue-specific.

+One method to alert yourself to potential problems is to add **assertions** to your code.
+In this case you can add the following assertion to the very top of your `dequeue()` method.

+    assert self.size() > 0

+Once you have done this, and some other part of the code tries to dequeue an element while the queue is empty, you will get an `AssertionError` on the line you just added.
+This helps you immediately understand that there's a problem in `dequeue()` and that the problem is that the queue size is `0`.

+Add the assertion above to the `dequeue()` method and add a test to check if an error can be triggered.

+Note an error such as this will not help the *user* of a program in which your `Queue` class is implemented.
+To a user, an `AssertionError` means nothing!
+So, assertions are first and foremost a tool to help find the root cause of problems in your own code.

+{% next %}

 ## Resume

 Having implemented the queue class, you should notice what it *doesn't* support.
 You can't, for example, take a look at the second element of a queue, unless you remove the first one.
 And you definitely can't dequeue an element from the back of the queue.